 So you have worms!
-Actually, let me rephrase that, your DOG has worms!
+Actually, let me rephrase that, your dog has worms!
 Yuck.
 Though worms are gross, they are a very common canine problem.
 In fact, they are so common that some pups are even born with them!
 The good news is that veterinary medicine has come a long way, and there are many different ways to rid your four-legged friend of these nasty parasites.

 Heavy worm loads may cause more serious problems such as anemia, loss of appetite, and malnutrition.
 In a nutshell, worms tend to suck the life right out of Fido.
 They live off of your dog’s blood, as well as the food in your pet’s body.

 Roundworms look like pasta: like strings of spaghetti, in fact.
 They are easy to detect, as they can be spotted in your dog’s feces or in some cases their vomit.
 As previously mentioned, roundworms live in their host’s intestinal tract.
-So how does Fido get roundworms?
+So how does your dog get roundworms?
 Well, one way is through eating a contaminated substance such as old dog poop that he just so happens to find on his daily walk (as yucky as it may sound, many dogs do in fact like to eat old dog poop).
 Dogs can also get them if they play with, roll in, or God forbid, eat a dead rodent.

-If you are anxious to see a hookworm, don’t bother looking for one, as they are microscopic and can’t be seen with the human eye.
-They are virtually invisible!
+If you are anxious to see a hookworm, don’t bother looking for one, as they are microscopic and can’t be seen with the human eye, they are virtually invisible.
 Symptoms of hookworms include pale gums, black poop, lethargy, and dull, dry hair.
 If you notice any of these symptoms in your dog, make an appointment with your veterinarian as soon as possible.

 As with roundworms, your vet will prescribe a de-wormer in order to rid your friend of hookworms.
-Because hookworms can cause other problems, your dog may need supportive care while being de-wormed (such as a special diet or iron supplements).
+Because hookworms can cause other problems, your dog may need supportive care while being de-wormed such as a special diet or iron supplements.

-Though not pretty to look at, tapeworms don’t do a great deal of harm unless untreated for a long period of time (this is NOT to say that you shouldn’t take your pet to the vet!).
-Common tapeworm symptoms include diarrhea, vomiting and anal itching (that doesn’t sound fun).
+Though not pretty to look at, tapeworms don’t do a great deal of harm unless untreated for a long period of time (this is not to say that you shouldn’t take your pet to the vet).
+Common tapeworm symptoms include diarrhea, vomiting, and anal itching.

-A dog can become infected by ingesting food or water that just so happens to be contaminated with whipworm eggs (yummy!).
-Once Fido swallows the eggs, they hatch and in three months (give or take a few days) the larvae mature into adults who then begin sucking the blood out of your poor, unsuspecting pooch.
+A dog can become infected by ingesting food or water that just so happens to be contaminated with whipworm eggs.
+Once your dog swallows the eggs, they hatch and in three months the larvae mature into adults who then begin sucking the blood out of your poor, unsuspecting pooch.
 Because these little worms love blood, they can cause your dog to become dehydrated and anemic.
 They can also cause nutritional problems.

 De-wormers that are effective against whipworms include Safe-Guard Granules, Panacur, and Interceptor (which is also a heartworm preventative).
 Once your dog is diagnosed with whipworms, your vet will let you know the best course of treatment.